chrisweb/chris.lu/README_WIP.md

 Note: putting a compenentX.tsx file into the `pages` directory would not be wise as next.js will consider every .tsx file to be a page

-if you use the new next.js 13 however, you can now put all your components into segment directories, this means you can put all your UI components and even your test files into the same directory as your page.tsx, only the page.tsx file will be handled as page by next.js and every other file except those that have reserved names like loading.tsx or error.tsx will be considered being custom components
+if you use the new next.js 13 however, you can now put all your components into segment directories, this means you can put all your UI components and even your test files into the same directory as your page.tsx, only the page.tsx file will be handled as page by next.js and every other file except those that have reserved names like loading.tsx or error.tsx will be considered being components

 so is a seperate components directory still needed and advisable or should you now get rid of the components directory and put all components into segment directories along with your page files?